schwabe/ics-openvpn/README.md

 They use `de.blinkt.openvpn.api.profileName` as extra for the name of the VPN profile.

-You can use `adb` to to test these intents:
+You can use `adb` to test these intents:

     adb -d shell am start -a android.intent.action.MAIN -n de.blinkt.openvpn/.api.ConnectVPN --es de.blinkt.openvpn.api.profileName myvpnprofile